Looking for the best places to visit in Bangladesh?

 Rangamti is a district of Chittagong Hill-Tracts area.
 The main reason to visit this place is the Kaptai Lake.
 It is a naturally beautiful man-made lake surrounded by beautiful hills.
-The best thing to do at Rangamati is enjoying a boat ride on the Kaptai Lake for the whole day.
-Rangamati is also home of many tribal groups.
+The best thing to do at Rangamati is to enjoy a boat ride on the Kaptai Lake for the whole day.
+Rangamati is also home to many tribal groups.
 You can visit their handicraft market here to buy some fine quality handmade fabrics.
 There is a Buddhist monastery called Rajban Bihara which is also worth visiting.
 Rangamati comes as number four on our list of the best places to visit in Bangladesh.

 Check out our Chittagong and Cox’s Bazar tour packages to visit Rangamati and enjoying a full day boat ride in Kaptai Lake.